-The “I” in Nudie Cohn’s name should be dotted with a rhinestone.
-The legendary tailor is namesake of the made-to-measure Nudie Suit, worn by some of country music’s biggest stars.
-His Lankershim Boulevard store, and unofficial social club, Nudie’s Rodeo Tailors, is where the Rhinestone Cowboy imagined many of these iconic looks.
+The "I" in Nudie Cohn's name should be dotted with a rhinestone.
+The legendary tailor is the namesake of the made-to-measure Nudie Suit, worn by some of country music's biggest stars including Johnny Cash and Elvis Presley.
+His Lankershim Boulevard store, and unofficial social club, Nudie's Rodeo Tailors, is where the Rhinestone Cowboy imagined many of these iconic looks.

 Cohn was a rock star in his own right (even graving the cover of 1969's Rolling Stone) whose glamorous western wear became signatures for the era's brightest stars.
 The man who came from nothing, to make millions, proved you could do anything if you allow yourself to shine.

 Cohn crafted a decadent lifestyle in which he designed for and surrounded himself with beautiful people.
 Nutya Kotlyrenko, born in 1902, adopted his moniker after immigration officials butchered his given name at the American border.
 At age 11, he moved from Kiev to the US to escape the anti-Semitism of Czarist Russia.
 He worked as a shoeshine boy and boxer before meeting his wife, Bobbie, at a Minnesota boardinghouse.
 Together, during the Great Depression, the couple moved to New York City.
 The Cohn's first business venture was Nudie's for the Ladies: a burlesque boutique whose best seller was bedazzled G-strings.

 In the early 1940s, Nudie and Bobbie moved to California to take their fashion career to the next level.
 While living in New York City, Cohn became mesmerized by country western films, which he often watched in his leisure time.
 He felt as though the stars were missing pizzazz and approached country singer Tex Williams to test-drive this theory.